DataDog/datadog-kafka-connect-logs/README.md

 To improve performance of the connector, you can try the following options:

-* Update the number of records fetch per poll by setting `consumer.override.max.poll.records` in the plugin configuration.
+* Update the number of records fetched per poll by setting `consumer.override.max.poll.records` in the plugin configuration.
 This plugin sends batches of records synchronously with each poll so a low number of records per poll will reduce throughput.
 Consider setting this to 500 or 1000.